 The fleas in the Chicagoland area went on a bit of hiatus during the pandemic.
 Be sure to check the sites for show dates.

 The first weekend of every month is the Kane County Flea Market.
 You’ll walk through barns and buildings full of primitives and mostly traditional antiques.
 It’s massive.
 You’ll also find shabby chic crafts and handmade items…along with some tube socks.
 Because I’m more of a Mid-Century glam gal, this is not my favorite flea, but I do tend to walk away with some vintage items.
-Be sure to dress for dust and dirt…this flea is held at a traditional fairgrounds.
-There are a couple of air-conditioned buildings and the potties are clean!
+Be sure to dress for dust and dirt…this flea is held at a fairgrounds.
+There are a couple of air-conditioned buildings, and the potties are clean!